 17. Medieval City Walls

-The medieval city walls are one of the most interesting sights along this Bratislava city tour.
+The medieval city walls are one of the most interesting sights on this Bratislava city tour.
 When Bratislava became a free royal city in the 13th century, it was granted many privileges, one of which was the right to build city walls.

 With the onset of the Mongol invasion in the mid-13th century, this privilege soon morphed into a necessity.
 The fortifications encircled the entire Old Town, separating the free royal city of Bratislava from the Castle and its surroundings.